grantcolley/diptype/README.md

 [NuGet package](https://www.nuget.org/packages/DipType/).

-Dynamically create type helpers that use intermediate language to create new instances of a type and get and set properties.
+Dynamically create type helpers that uses intermediate language (IL) to create new instances of a type and get and set properties.

 #### Table of Contents
 * [Example Usage](#example-usage)